vittorioromeo/bcs_thesis/source/30_ecst/01_overiew.md

 #### Outer parallelism {#overview_outer_parallelism_dag}

 **"Outer parallelism"** is the term used in ECST which defines the concept of running multiple systems that do not depend on each other in parallel.
-Its implementation details will be analyzed in [the multithreading chapter](#multithreading_system_scheduling).
+Its implementation details will be analyzed in [Chapter 10](#multithreading_system_scheduling).
 Conceptually, an **implicit directed acyclic graph** is created at compile-time thanks to the knowledge of system dependencies.
 The execution of the implicit DAG is handled by a **system scheduler** type specified during settings definition.

 Consider the previously defined system signatures - an implicit DAG isomorphic to the one below will be generated by ECST *(arrows between nodes should be read as "depends on")*: